ppaschos/snowmass-connect-docs/docs/index.md

 Refer to the HTCondor manual for more information on the declared parameters and on customizing your submission scripts: https://htcondor.readthedocs.io/en/stable/users-manual/index.html

-In the submit script above, the user requests a remote worker node to run the `run.sh` executable.
+When the script above is submitted, the user would request a remote worker node to run the `run.sh` executable.
 In this case, `run.sh` is a shell script that contains a list of commands that executes your workload on the worker load.
 For example:

     #/bin/bash
     ./code_executable <input_file> <output_file>